 The distinction which should be borne in mind is that, with regard to interference estoppel, the losing party is only estopped to obtain claims which read directly on disclosures of subject matter clearly common to both the winning party's application and that of the losing party; but that, with regard to prior art (including prior invention), the losing party cannot obtain claims to subject matter which is either barred under 35 U.S.C.
 102(g), or rendered obvious under 35 U.S.C.
 103, by the invention defined in the interference counts.
-In re Riss et al. 154 USPQ; 54 CCPA 1495.
+In re Risse et al., 154 USPQ 1; 54 CCPA 1495.

 Where the winning party is an applicant, reference should be made only to the application of , the winning party in Interference , but the serial number or the filing date of the other case should not be included in the Office Action.
 However, a losing applicant may avoid a rejection based on unclaimed disclosure of a winning patentee.
 When notice is received of the filing of a suit under 35 U.S.C.
 146, further action is withheld on the application of the party filing the suit.
-No letter to that effect need be sent.
+No let-